 Interbull Routine Genetic Evaluation for Calving Traits

-International genetic evaluations for calving traits of bulls from Australia, Austria-Germany, Canada, Denmark-Finland-Sweden, France, Germany, Hungary, Israel, Italy, Netherlands, Norway, Switzerland, the United Kingdom, and the United States of America were computed.
-Brown Swiss, Holstein, and Red Dairy Cattle breed data were included in this evaluation.
+International genetic evaluations for calving traits of bulls from Australia, Canada, Denmark, Finland, France, Israel, Italy, The Netherlands, Switzerland, Sweden, and The United States of America were computed in this evaluation for the Holstein breed.

 Data and method of analysis

 Data were national genetic evaluations of AI sampled bulls